 Do not exceed the maximum loads listed on the Safety Compliance Certification label.
-For load specification terms found on the label, refer to Vehicle loading in this chapter.
+For load specification terms found on the label, refer to Vehicle loading - with and without a trailer in this chapter.
 Remember to figure in the tongue load of your loaded trailer when figuring the total weight.